| Tuva

 along the banks and river bars.
 Rocks of warm amber-grey pink and brown

 punctuated with chunks of white and slate grey.
+The geology I�ve seen in

 the brief time spent in parts of the south, west and now north of Tuva are